Wednesday, January 21, 2009

-Deborah Raffin and Lynne Moody are beautiful coeds taking a road trip through the south during summer break to go looking for the "real U.S.A." a la EASY RIDER...uh oh.
-They have a run-in with sheriff Chuck Connors and quickly find themselves convicted of the (completely bogus) charges of trespassing and prostitution.
-Sentenced to a work farm for 30 days, our leading ladies are subjected to hard labor, physical and sexual abuse by the guards, and shabby, segregated living quarters.
-Worse, with each attempt to contact the outside world, Raffin and Moody only find out just how well connected Connors and corrupt warden Robert Reed are.
+Coeds Deborah Raffin and Lynne Moody are taking a road trip through the south during summer break to go looking for the "real U.S.A." a la EASY RIDER...uh oh.
+They have a run-in with sheriff Chuck Connors and quickly find themselves convicted of trespassing and prostitution.
+Sentenced to 30 days on a work farm, our leading ladies are subjected to hard labor, physical and sexual abuse by the guards, and shabby, segregated living quarters.
+Worse, with each attempt to contact the outside world, Raffin and Moody only find out just how well connected their corrupt captors are.

 From an era in which films made for television were broadcast "events" at best and cheap knockoffs of the fads passing through drive-ins at worst, NIGHTMARE IN BADHAM COUNTY very much reflects the time and fits into the latter category.
-We have a consistently downbeat tone with our two heroines punished again and again for one "little mistake" (a la LAST HOUSE ON THE LEFT).
-We also have a road trip through the South gone horribly awry (a la MACON COUNTY LINE) and a conspiracy that absolutely everyone seems to be in on (a la RACE WITH THE DEVIL).
+We have a consistently downbeat tone with our two heroines punished again and again for one "little mistake" (LAST HOUSE ON THE LEFT).
+We also have a road trip through the South gone horribly awry (MACON COUNTY LINE) and a conspiracy that everyone seems to be in on (RACE WITH THE DEVIL).
 Finally, we have as much exploitation as prime time television will allow for an intentionally lurid telefilm emulating the "women in prison" subgenre that Pam Grier cut her teeth in pre-COFFY.

 Actually on this Vidmark VHS release we have a lot more exploitation than prime time allowed, as additional footage that wasn't aired on the original ABC broadcast pads out my copy.
 A stand-in bares breasts briefly during a rape scene, similar inserts are added to a "hosedown" scene to break up the obligatory free for all fight, and additional full scenes involving lesbian favors for a lighter workload and whipping both contain extended full frontal nudity.
 This certainly wasn't shot with a home video release in mind in 1976, and I doubt NIGHTMARE was ever planned for a U.S. theatrical release as the only TV-movies to accomplish that were the most critically acclaimed (DUEL, MY SWEET CHARLIE, BRIAN'S SONG).
 IMO the film would be much better and tighter without the additions; the nudity seems out of place and distracts from Moxey's establishment of the girls' Hellish situation.